-New Straw Cup Range – when assembling, ensure that you pull the straw from the top until the valve seals into position.
-If the valve is not fully secure, leaking may occur.
-Also ensure that the trigger is down when the cup is not in use to prevent general leakage.
+When assembling our straw cups, ensure that you pull the straw from the top until it fully seals into position.
+If the straw isn’t fully secure, leaking may occur.
+Also ensure that the trigger is down when the cup is not in use to prevent any general leakage.

 Can my cup be sterilized?

 Of course!
-Our cups are suitable for sterilization by steam (electric and microwave), boiling (5 minutes) or cold water tablet/liquid solution.
-The exceptions to this are our insulated cups which are only suitable for cold water sterilization.
+Our cups are suitable for sterilization by steam (electric and microwave), boiling (5 minutes) or cold water tablet / liquid solution.
+The exceptions to this are our insulated sippee and insulated straw cups which are only suitable for cold water sterilization.

 Does it matter if I mix up the valves from different cups?

 We're pleased to advise that our one piece cup valves can be used across our new spout cups, as can our new straw cups.
 If interchanging straw lids, please bear in mind that they all hold different lengths of straws dependent on the size of the cup, therefore be sure to use the appropriate one otherwise the effectiveness of the cup will be impacted.

 Why is my little one not getting any liquid from their straw cup?

 It may be that the straw is not quite assembled correctly.
 Here are some checks that you can follow:

 - Unscrew the lid from the base of your cup.